 As an educational institution, Bond University has very limited rights to copy AV material.

-Under the statutory licence provisions in s113P of the Copyright Act, off-air recordings can be made solely for the educational purposes of the University from TV, radio and cable or satellite TV, including free to air Podcasts and Vodcasts that originate as broadcasts.
+Under the statutory licence provisions in s113P of the Copyright Act, (the Screenrights Licence) off-air recordings can be used for the educational purposes of the University.
+Off-air recordings include TV, radio and cable or satellite TV, and free to air Podcasts and Vodcasts that originate as broadcasts.

-There is no restriction on the type of program that may be copied, the amount that can be copied or the number of copies that may be made, if the copies are made from free-to-air broadcast radio and television.
+There is no restriction on the type of program that may be copied, the amount that can be copied or the number of copies that may be made, if the copies are made available under the University's Screenrights licence.

 Ensure the Warning Notice is displayed at the beginning of the lecture or as the first slide in your PowerPoint presentation.